EDUCBA Logo

 2. The database I created here is educorp.

-3. The table which I m going to use throughout this article is blogs except for a Stored Function.
+3. The table I m going to use throughout this article is blogs except for a Stored Function.

 MySQL Function Table